 “Dispose” means to destroy, or render irretrievable or illegible, a record or the information contained in it by any physical, electronic, or other means, including unauthorized deletion or erasure of electronically recorded audio, visual, non-written formats, data processing, or other records.

-“District” shall refer to the North Summit Recreation Special Service District or any public or private entity which, pursuant to contract with the District, has agreed to produce and maintain public records.
+“District” shall refer to the Snyderville Basin Cemetery District or any public or private entity which, pursuant to contract with the District, has agreed to produce and maintain public records.

 “Private record” means a record containing any data on individuals that is private as provided by Section 63G-2-302.